cdnjay/skhwytxts/README.md

 https://www.twilio.com/docs/libraries

 If you prefer using cURL please select version 1.0.
-The latest version of the cURL executable can be downloaded here:
+If you're running a Linux or Mac OS cURL is probably included, if not or if you're running Windows you'll find that the latest version of the cURL executable can be downloaded here:

 http://curl.haxx.se/dlwiz/